Goshen, New York: Colonization

+American revolution

 Revolutionary fervor built in the years before war broke out in the late eighteenth century.
 On June 8, 1775, over 360 men signed the Revolutionary pledge at Goshen, headed by Henry Wisner at the top of the list.
 Once General George Washington, riding eastward on the Florida road toward his headquarters at Newburgh, stopped with his staff to chat with local children at the old school house near the stone quarry.

-The battle of Minisink took place on July 22, 1779.
-The Goshen regiment, under Colonel Tusten, was nearly destroyed by an estimated 500 Indians and Tories commanded by Joseph Brant (Mohawk), also known as Thayendanegea, the Scourge.
-He held a colonel's commission from George III.
-The Goshen regiment marched against Brant's forces to avenge a raid made by Brant upon the settlers near Minisink on July 20.
+The Battle of Minisink took place on July 22, 1779.
+The Goshen regiment, under Colonel Tusten, was nearly defeated by an estimated 500 Indians and Tories under the command of Mohawk leader Joseph Brant, also known as Thayendanegea, the Scourge, who held a colonel's commission from George III.
+The Goshen regiment marched against Brant's forces in response to a raid made by Brant upon the settlers near Minisink on July 20.
 They were joined by a small reinforcement, under Colonel Hathorn, of the Warwick regiment, and the latter assumed command.
 While marching along the west bank of the Delaware River, they discovered the Indians about three quarters of a mile away, and Colonel Hathorn chased them.
 Brant took advantage of the woods and moved to the rear of the attacking party.
 His forces completely routed the small colonial force that opposed them.
 The colonists had little ammunition and some fled; more men were killed in that stage than in battle.
 Colonel Tusten, a surgeon, dressed his men's wounds and stayed on the field until he became a casualty.
 Of the 80 Goshen men in the engagement, 44 were killed outright and numerous others died later of their wounds.